pcbaecker/easy-exception/readme.md

 [![Build Status](https://travis-ci.org/pcbaecker/easy-exception.svg?branch=master)](https://travis-ci.org/pcbaecker/easy-exception)

-This framework is intended be easy to use and provide exceptions with stacktrace and custom debug information.
+This framework is intended be easy to use and provide exceptions with stacktrace, logging and custom debug information.

+### Features missing

+* In case of cascading warnings or errors there will be multiple files written.
+We need some possibility to wait for the 'last' log of that cascade and write the file with all previous logs there.

 ### Install